-- · what you are good at
+- ♦ What are you good at

-- · what you are interested in and enjoy
+- What are you interested in and enjoy

-- · what you may want to choose to study post-16
+- What you may want to choose to study post 16

-- · maintaining the breadth of study.
+- Maintaining the breadth of study

-Do not choose an option just because you like your current teacher of that subject as you may have a different teacher next year.
-Similarly, do not choose a subject because your friend is, you may end up in different classes.
-Clearly, the enjoyment of a subject supports success and high levels of achievement.
-Ms Brazier, Careers Advisor, is available for further guidance for all Year 9 students throughout the year.
+Do not choose an option just because you like your current teacher of that subject, as you may have a different teacher next year.
+Similarly, do not choose a subject because your friend is, as you may end up in different classes.
+Crearly the enjoyment of a subject supports success and high levels of achievement.
+Ms Brazier, the Careers Advisor, is available for further guidance for all Year 9 students throughout the year.
 She can be contacted via e-mail: lbrazier@ormistonriversacademy.co.uk.